Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 Conclusion

-So plan your journey.
+Plan your journey.
 Examine it from every angle.
 Prepare for the unexpected.
-Adjust or pivot when you meet with the unexpected.
+Adjust or pivot when you encounter the unexpected.
 But don’t give up.
-Don’t allow difficulties to dampen your dreams and desires.
+Don’t allow difficulties to dampen your dreams, stunt your growth, and hinder your desires.

 As a solo mom of adult sons and a grandmother, I understand some of the struggles moms raising children alone face.
 So in my work as writer, mentor, and podcast creator I can help you navigate the challenges you face as a solo mom.